Coprinopsis psychromorbida

-Coprinopsis psychromorbida or Cottony Snow Mold is a cause of snow mold.
+Coprinopsis psychromorbida or cottony snow mold is a cause of snow mold.
 It is a basidiomycete, a psychrophile, and a plant pathogen.

 Physiology

-C. psychromorbida can thrive atleast down to -5 C, optimally 5-10 C, and ceases growth at 25 C.
+C. psychromorbida can thrive at least down to -5 C, optimally 5-10 C, and ceases growth at 25 C.

 Hosts

 Grows as a snow mold in wheat, rye, and other grasses (Poaceae) and can also cause storage rotting in apple and pear.